California-Strawberry-Commission/laser-runner-cutter/ml_model/README.md

 # Machine Learning

-Directory withing the laser runner removal project for preparing data and training ML models
+Project for preparing training data and training a ML model for instanced segmentation of runners in a color image.

 ## Environment setup